MalbrottsAsnan/kickstart.nvim/NVimSetup.md

-# kickstart.nvim
+# How to install and setup NVim

-## Introduction
+## Installing Nvim

-A starting point for Neovim that is:

-* Small
+Follow these steps to install Neovim on a new machine:

+* Install dependencies: sudo apt-get install ninja-build gettext cmake unzip curl
+* Clone Neovim repo: git clone https://github.com/neovim/neovim.git
+* CD into directory: cd neovim
+* Checkout stable version (0.9.X): git checkout v0.9.1
-* Single-file
+* Build: make CMAKE_BUILD_TYPE=Release
-* Completely Documented
+* Install: sudo make install

 **NOT** a Neovim distribution, but instead a starting point for your configuration.